raydegroat/maxval/README.md

 The file format is date, amount, balance, where ‘amount’ is the transaction amount plus or minus and ‘balance’ is the account balance after the transaction.
 This would be 3 columns in a spreadsheet.
 The middle column isn’t used right now so the value doesn’t matter but there must be 3 columns.
 Column 1 is for the date and column 3 should contain the balance.

-Date should be in the format yyyy-mm-dd and should be listed in reverse chronological order.
+Date should be in the format yyyy-mm-dd and entries should be listed in reverse chronological order, one per row.

 2022-02-25, 45000, 102792

 2022-02-25, -150, 57792

 2022-01-27 -35, 57942

 2022-01-01, 57977, 57977

 There must be a starting balance for January 1, 2022.
 Otherwise it will be assumed to be zero until the first transaction date is found.